Sanjak of Scutari: Demographics and social organisation

 The majority religious population in İşkodra sanjak were Catholics.

 The Albanian Malisors (highlanders) lived in three geographical regions within İşkodra sanjak.
 Malesia e Madhe (great highlands) with its religiously mixed Catholic-Muslim five large tribes (Hoti, Kelmendi, Shkreli, Kastrati and Gruda) and seven small tribes; Malesia e Vogel (small highlands) with seven Catholic tribes such as the Shala, Shoshi, Toplana, Nikaj; and Mirdita, which was also a large powerful tribe that could mobilise 5,000 irregular troops.
 The government estimated the military strength of Malisors in İşkodra sanjak as numbering over 30,000 tribesmen and Ottoman officials were of the view that the highlanders could defeat Montenegro on their own with limited state assistance.
 Ottoman control over the highland areas of İşkodra sanjak was limited.
 In the 1880s, from an Albanian point of view the sanjak of İşkodra belonged to the region of Gegënia.

-Based on the people names registered in the census, it may be concluded that population of Sanjak of Scutari was mainly composed of Serbs and Albanians (Orthodox, Catholic and Muslim).
+Based on the people names registered in the census, it may be concluded that population of Sanjak of Scutari was mainly composed of Albanians and Serbs (Orthodox, Catholic and Muslim).
 There was also certain number of Vlachs, Turks and other people present, mainly in towns.